xbrett/task-tracker/README.md

 # TaskTracker

 Task tracker is an app for keeping track of all those pesky things to do.
-Users can register, sign-in/out, and assign tasks to any user in the system.
-Users can update tasks and mark them complete as well as update the time spent up to the nearest 15-minutes.
+Users can register, sign-in/out, and assign tasks to any of their underlings.
+Users can update tasks, mark them complete, as well as update the time spent by adding a specific time block or using the start/stop button when working on the task at hand.

 # Design Choices

-This app is supported by two database tables, users and tasks which share a one to many relationship respectively by use of a foreign key.
-When tasks are created they have to be assigned to an existing user.
-This is enforced by the UI by way of a drop down.
-If a user is deleted from the system, all tasks assigned to them are deleted as well to ensure all data remains consistent.
-Time must be entered in increments of 15.
-This is enforced by the UI with a integer selector that has a step set to 15 units.
-All of the styling in this app was done using bootstrap 4.
-This app has a blue theme throughout.
+This app is supported by four database tables, users, tasks, managements, and timeblocks.
+Users have a one-to-many relationship with tasks.
+Timeblocks have a one to many relationship with tasks, as tasks can stopped and started at different times.
+Managements are a relationship between managers and underlings.
+A manager can have many underlings, underlings can have many managers, and these can be layered.
+For the purpose of assigning tasks, a user is considered to be their own manager, so they can create tasks for themselves (this relationship is implicit and not seen in the Management tab of the application).
+This seemed like the most practical decision in terms of usability for every user.
+Users can select who to assign a task to from a drop down list of themselves and their underlings.
+The manager-underling relationship can be constructed in the Management tab, where a user is able to add an underling from a dropdown list of other users.
+They are also able to delete any of these relationships that they created.
+In this version, a user cannot see any information on the site unless they are registered and logged in.

 # Running locally